-More motion examples will be introduced in this book to illustrate the step-by-step details of modeling, simulation, and result visualization capabilities in Motion.
 We will start with the same engine example in Lesson 2.
-This lesson will introduce numerous animations and basic motion study capabilities, with the focus on helping you become familiar with the basic operation in MotionManager, especially the timeline area.
+Lesson 2 will introduce numerous animations and basic motion study capabilities, with the focus on helping you become familiar with the basic operation in MotionManager, especially the timeline area.
 In Lesson 3, a simple ball-throwing example will be presented.
 This example will give you a quick run-through on using Motion.
-This lesson will also involve a 3D contact constraint.
+This lesson will also involve creating a 3D contact constraint.
 Lessons 4 through 9 focus on modeling and analysis of basic mechanisms and dynamic systems.
 In these lessons, you will learn assembly mates; forces and connections, including springs, gears, cam-followers; drivers and forces; various analyses; and graphs and results.
 All examples and main topics to be discussed in each lesson are summarized in the following table.